General Argyres-Douglas Theory: AD points from 6d theory

 We want to identify linear quiver gauge theory whose Coulomb branch contains the specific AD points.
-The method is to consider the combination of singularities.
-The collision is possible if the two singularities with fractional order have the same leading behavior, i. e. the leading order matrix is the same.
+The method is to consider the collision of singularities: The collision is possible if the two singularities with fractional order have the same leading behavior, i. e. the leading order matrix is the same.

-In the case of $SU(k)$ QCD with $N_f$ flavors, the six dimensional realization is not unique and labeled by a partition of $N_f=n_1+n_2$ with $n_1\leq n_2\leq k$.
-From brane construction, this means one put $n_1$ semi-infinite D4 branes on the left and $n_2$ D4 branes on the right.
+In the case of $SU(k)$ QCD with $N_f$ flavors, the six dimensional realization is not unique and labeled by a partition of $N_f=n_1+n_2$ with $n_1\leq n_2\leq k$, which basically means splitting the flavors into two groups.
+Each group of the flavors is described by an irregular singularity.
 The irregular singularity for $l< (k-1)$ flavors are

-If there are $k-1$ D4 branes, then the irregular singularity has two Young Tableaux, i.e $Y_2$ is a simple one and $Y_1$ is a full one.
-If there are $k$ D4 branes on one side, there will be a full regular singularity and a simple regular singularity.
-Generically, the collision is possible when there are even flavors and we put equal branes on both sides.
-But the resulting irregular singularity may not define an AD theory.
-According to our above classification of the AD theories and the collision rule.
-One can find the AD theories in the following scenario:
+For $N_f=k-1$, the irregular singularity has two Young Tableaux: $Y_2$ is a simple one and $Y_1$ is a full one.
+For $N_f=k$, a full regular singularity and a simple regular singularity are needed.
+Generically, the collision is possible when there are even number of flavors which are divided into two equal parts, but the resulting irregular singularity may not define an AD theory.
+According to our above classification of the AD theories and the collision rule, we can find AD theories in the following scenarios:

 a.
 When $N_f=0$, the colliding irregular singularity has the following form